 It was a reunion, or sorts.
-NFL veterans Mark McMillian and George Teague together again, as the Alabama alumni teamed up to give back to the game.
+NFL veteran George Teague returned, as the Alabama alum was in his old stomping grounds and teamed up to give back to the game.

-Together, similar to the past, they served as the lead instructors at the Blue-Grey All-American Combine (Southwest Super) at Dallas Cowboys’ AT&T Stadium.
+Similar to times before in the past, he served as the lead instructor at the Blue-Grey All-American Combine (Southwest Super) at Dallas Cowboys’ AT&T Stadium.

 NFL veterans Seneca Wallace and Michael Ray Garvin were in attendance to offer assistance, with NFL veteran trainers Rodney Beasley and Reggie Young.